seek-oss/sku/.changeset/stupid-seals-think.md

 **BREAKING CHANGE:**

-Disabling `persistentCache` was previously necessary when using [treat], which is no longer supported in `sku`. `persistentCache` is now always enabled has been removed from the configuration options.
+Disabling `persistentCache` was previously necessary when using [treat], which is no longer supported in `sku`. `persistentCache` is now always enabled and has been removed from the configuration options.

 [treat]: https://seek-oss.github.io/treat/